mdsimpson42/converse/_posts/2025-11-19-issues-and-solutions.md

 ---
+title: Issues and Solutions from the Research Software Community
 author: mike_simpson
 date: 2025-11-19
 categories: [miscellaneous]
 tags: [Conversations]
-title: Issues and Solutions from the Research Software Community
 image: mentimeter.jpg
-image_alt: Alt Text
+image_alt: Word cloud showing common words mentioned in responses to two questions about mental health in the workplace.
+image_alt_one: A graph showing the number of times that each challenge or barrier was mentioned in response to question one of the survey.
+image_alt_two: A graph showing the number of times that each suggestion was made in response to question two of the survey.
 ---

 As part of the ConveRSE project, I've been using Mentimeter to collect data from attendees of my